20 – Minute Chicken Panang Curry Noodle Bowls

 - To make this a 20-minute recipe, I used cleaned and cut veggies found in the refrigerated section of the grocery store.
 You can also prep your own veggies, but keep in mind that this will take you longer than the 20 minutes for the recipe.

-- You can use just about anything you like for the mixed veggies, even roasted, diced potatoes.
+- You can use just about anything you like for the mixed veggies, oven-roasted, diced potatoes.
 Zucchini, corn, cabbage mix, and sliced onions are some other veggies that would taste great!